 Yes and No. Whether a steam oven can be used as a regular oven will depend on the type/model you purchase.

 Some steam ovens are equipped with a combination cooking mode.
-This allows the user to use both steam and dry heat to cook food.
-Which can help to create a crispy exterior on foods.
-However, it may not offer the same level of browning as a traditional oven.
+This allows the user to use both steam and/or dry heat to cook food.

 Steam ovens can be energy efficient for certain types of cooking, but the specific energy savings will depend on the model and how it is used.